 - Survivors Supported And Protected;

-- Survivors Recovering And Thriving.
+- Survivors Recovering And Thriving;

 Each Work Group is comprised of Partner and Affiliate Level members of the Statewide Human Trafficking Task Force.
 It is the responsibility of these Work Group members to conceptualize, develop and implement projects to address gaps in education and services relating to exploitation in Georgia with the goal of making a lasting impact on combating this issue in the state of Georgia.
 Each Work Group project has clearly identified the target population to be addressed where a change in knowledge, behavior, attitudes, or conditions will occur as a result of the work.
-Projects will impact an identified risk factor of exploitation, guided by the eight goals of the Task Force developed to address one of the five key elements of the trafficking continuum (above).
+Projects will impact an identified risk factor of exploitation, guided by the nine goals of the Task Force developed to address one of the five key elements of the trafficking continuum (above).
 When all projects are being implemented, the full continuum is being impacted—resulting in “Collective Impact.”
 One of the clear innovations of this framework is the way it structures the work so that numerous projects will be proceeding concurrently to ensure that multiple aspects of the Human Trafficking issue are being addressed simultaneously.
 In this way, the Work Groups members conceptualize, develop, and implement innovative projects designed to identify a gap or limitation in existing activities, outputs, and outcomes relative to collective impact goals for which innovation is needed due to the existing system’s inability or unlikeliness to attempt said innovation.
 This approach allows the Task Force to address needs that either aren’t being addressed by established programs in the service system, or aren’t being addressed to the needed level of frequency, intensity, or duration.

 In cases where projects successfully make a vast difference in terms of impact, such projects will be transitioned into permanent programs that become a part of the establish system, led by a Partner-Agency of the Task Force.
 This transition will be guided not only by the Task Force’s Management Team, but also by the Task Force’s Advisory Board, comprised of subject matter experts from across the State of Georgia.
 This Advisory group, currently in the preliminary stages of development, will not only guide project transitions, but will also provide input concerning progress toward reaching collective impact; assist in addressing barriers to progress; provide guidance on matters of policy and strategy; and conduct efforts to advocate at local, state, regional, and national levels for the Task Force.
 This Board will offer the Task Force its “statewide presence and reach” and will be instrumental in state-level efforts concerning legislation, conferences, and policy changes.